Shlurp/Strudel/info/tutorial/lesson7.md

 + `OPEN` - this is a predefined function.
 We will discuss it later.
 + `READ` - this is a predefined function.
 We will discuss it later.
 + `WRITE` - this is a predefined function.
 We will discuss it later.
++ `PRNUM` - this is a predefined function.
+We will discuss it later.

 Do not name tags with instruction names (ie. tags like `TAG MUL` will result in an error, as `MUL` is already an instruction)